-"All schools of political thought in India are agreed that the goal of our activities is a free, a self-governing India, offering equal opportunities to all, and recognizing and guaranteeing the just and legitimate rights of all sections and classes at peace within herself and friendly with the rest of the world.
+"All schools of political thought in India are agreed that the goal of our activities is a free, a self-governing India, offering equal opportunities to all, and recognising and guaranteeing the just and legitimate rights of all sections and classes at peace within herself and friendly with the rest of the world.
 Indians do not claim anything more or less than that they shall occupy the same position and enjoy the same rights in their country as free people do in their own.
 If this can be achieved within the Empire, they have no desire to break away from it, but if the Imperial connection stands in the way of our reaching the goal we should not hesitate to sever that connection.
 Our motto in the words of Mahatma Gandhi, should be, 'Within the Empire if possible, without if necessary.'

-"I do not minimize the difficulties in our path.
-They are many; but none so fomidable as the one arising out of the aggressiveness of Imperialism and the greed of High Finance, the two most fruitful sources of trouble and misery in the world to-day.
-Empires are carved and nations are deprived of their liberties to satisfy the imperialist ambition and to monopolize resources in raw materials to feed the factories in Europe and to secure exclusive markets for their output...
+"I do not minimise the difficulties in our path.
+They are many; but none so formidable as the one arising out of the aggressiveness of Imperialism and the greed of High Finance, the two most fruitful sources of trouble and misery in the world to-day.
+Empires are carved and nations are deprived of their liberties to satisfy the Imperialist ambition and to monopolise resources in raw materials to feed the factories in Europe and to see: re exclusive markets for their output....

-"Politicians and statesmen wax eloquent over the 'mission of civilization' and the 'white man's burden,' but none has exposed the hollowness of these professions better than Cecil Rhodes, the great pioneer of imperialism in South Africa, when he said 'Pure philanthropy is very well in its own way, but philanthropy plus five per cent is a good deal better.'
-Joseph Chamberlain, the High Priest of Imperialism, was more outspoken.
-'The Empire,' he said 'is commerce'-and India, he was frank enough to add, was 'by far the greatest and the most valuable of all the customers we have or ever shall have.' history of this philanthropic burglary on the part of Europe is written in blood and suffering from The steel frame theory Congo to Canton. government, the arrogant claims to trusteeship of dumb millions and the newly invented illusion to cloak the pre-War Concert of Europe, known as the League of Nations, are but different manifestations of the same spirit.
-So long dangerous doctrines are pursued, the sources of human misery shall endure.
-India holds in her hands the remedy for this universal misfortune, for she is the keystone of the arch of imperialism.
+"Politicians and statesmen wax eloquent over the 'mission of Civilization' and the 'White man's burden.' but none has exposed the hollowness of these professions better than Cecil Rhodes, the great pioneer of Imperialism in South Africa, when he said 'Pure philanthropy is very well in its own way, but philanthropy plus five per cent. is a good deal better.'
+Joseph Chamberlain, the High Priest of Imperialism. was more outspoken.
+'The Empire,' he said, 'is commerce'-and India, he was frank enough to add, was 'by far the greatest and the most valuable of all the customers we have or ever shall have.'
+The history of this philanthropic burglary on the part of Europe is written in blood and suffering from Congo to Canton.
+The steel-frame theory of government, the arrogant claims to trusteeship of dumb millions and the newly invented illusion to cloak the pre-war Concert of Europe, known as the League of Nations, are but different manifestations of the same spirit.
+So long as these dangerous doctrines are pursued, the sources of human misery shall endure.
+India holds in her hands the remedy for this universal misfortune, for she is the keystone of the arch of Imperialism.
 Once India is free, the whole edifice will collapse.
-The best guarantee for the freedom of Asia and the peace of the world is a free self-governing India..."
+The best guarantee for the freedom of Asia and the peace of the world is a free self governing India...."

-In what respect does the attitude of the Hindu politician towards British rule differ from this, as expressed by a great Muslim leader, Dr. M. A. Ansari?
+In what respect does the attitude of the Hindu politician towards British rule differ from this?

-CHAPTER XXX
+CHAPTER XXX.